MicrosoftDocs/visualstudio-docs/docs/javascript/linting-javascript.md

 :::image type="content" source="media/vs-2022/disabled-rule.png" alt-text="Screenshot of disabled linting rule.":::

-In addition, auto-fix code actions allow you to apply an auto-fix to address the respective linting error.
+In addition, autofix code actions allow you to apply an autofix to address the respective linting error.

 ## Troubleshooting